Amanda Frisbie: Early life

-University of Portland
+College career

 Frisbie attended the University of Portland from 2010 to 2013, where she played soccer for the Portland Pilots.
 She scored her first career goal during a match against the University of Washington during her freshman season and finished the year having scored five goals in five shots.
 During her sophomore year, her three game-winning goals tied for the team lead.
 During her junior season, she started all 21 games and led the West Coast Conference (WCC) in goals (12) and points (33).
 Her nine assists also tied for the lead.
 During the team's 5–0 defeat of Fresno State, Frisbie scored four goals and became the 16th player in the team's history to do so.

 During her senior year, Frisbie was a Hermann Trophy semifinalist and was named the 2013 WCC Defender of the Year after moving to the center back position from forward.
 She helped the team record nine shutouts and finished second on the team with eight goals, four of them game-winning goals.
 Frisbie was named the WCC's Women's Soccer Play of the Week for the week of September 30, 2013 after scoring three goals, including two game-winning goals and providing an assist.
 She was named a semifinalist for the Hermann Trophy.
 During a National Women's Soccer League pre-season match against the Portland Thorns FC, Frisbie scored the first goal of the match during the collegiate team's 2–1 defeat to the professional team.

-Club
+Club career

-Seattle Reign FC, 2014

 On January 17, 2014, Frisbie was selected in the first round (seventh overall pick) of the 2014 NWSL College Draft by Seattle Reign FC.
 Later that month, the Reign signed her to the team.
 Of her signing, head coach Laura Harvey said, "We wanted to sign Amanda early to demonstrate our commitment to helping her develop into a key part of our squad.
 I expect Amanda to be an integral part of our season in 2014 and believe she has the capacity to be an impact player in the league in the future."
 Frisbie missed the 2014 season due to injury, but was re-signed by the Reign for the 2015 season.

-Western New York Flash, 2015

 Frisbie was traded to the Western New York Flash on March 30, 2015, along with Sydney Leroux Dwyer for Amber Brooks and the rights to Abby Wambach.

-FC Kansas City

 Frisbie was traded to FC Kansas City in November 2015, was waived in July of the next year and immediately signed with Iceland's Stjarnan Women.

-Stjarnan, 2016

 Frisbie was signed to Stjarnan Women in July 2016 and helped lead the club back to a league championship in September.